chrisoffner/fu_alp4_notes/ALP4 notes.md

 ---

+> ## Deterministic
+>
-A **deterministic algorithm** is an algorithm which, given a specific input, will always produce the same specific output and will always change the state of the system in the same way (and order).
+> A **deterministic algorithm** is an algorithm which, given a specific input, will always produce the same specific output and will always change the state of the system in the same way (and order).

----
+> ## Determined
+>

-A **determined algorithm** is an algorithm which, given a specific input, produces always the same specific output.
+> A **determined algorithm** is an algorithm which, given a specific input, produces always the same specific output.

----

-**Q: What ensures the sequential execution of a program?**
+> ### What ensures the sequential execution of a program?
+>

-*A: The assembly code of a program gets executed sequentially due to the automatic incrementation of the instruction pointer.*
+>The assembly code of a program gets executed sequentially due to the automatic incrementation of the instruction pointer.

 ---
 ## 3 Concurrency